-Read our crypto trading guide for top tips on how to find the exchange that’s right for you – and common mistakes to avoid when buying and selling coins.
+Read our crypto trading guide on how to find the exchange that’s right for you – plus common mistakes to avoid when buying and selling coins

 If you’re hoping to start crypto trading, it can be difficult to know where to start.
-There are more than 5,100 cryptocurrencies in circulation – and countless platforms where they can be bought and sold.
+There are more than 13,500 cryptocurrencies in circulation, according to CoinMarketCap – and countless platforms where they can be bought and sold.
 Finding impartial, authoritative commentary on market movements can also be a challenge.
 While crypto advocates are constantly upbeat about the industry’s potential, sceptics are often too dismissive about what’s ahead.
 Here, we’ll cut through the noise with our no-nonsense crypto trading guide.

 Crypto trading for beginners

 Let’s go back to basics.
 Crypto trading is generally done through exchanges.
 This is often the best way to convert traditional fiat currencies such as US dollars, British pounds and euros into digital assets.

 If you go to an old-fashioned currency exchange, perhaps because you’ve got a nice holiday planned, it’s usually the case that they don’t have notes and coins for every currency in the world available.
 Instead, they’ll focus on the currencies that are in demand the most.
 Crypto exchanges are similar.
 There isn’t a single service where you can immediately swap your cash for any digital asset your heart desires.
 Niche altcoins may only be offered through smaller platforms off the beaten track.

 Learning about the largest cryptocurrency exchanges in the business is a good place to start.
 Some of the best-known names include the likes of Binance, Bitmex, FTX and Coinbase Pro.
 They handle insane trading volumes on a daily basis – running into hundreds of millions, if not billions, of dollars.